Programming-inspire/100days---100Projects.github.io/#Day.64 - Splash_Screen/README.md

 ## Splash-Screen

 In this project, I will learn to make a simple Splash screen using HTML, CSS and Javascript.
-It is a Javascript and CSS based styles to display an introduction page while your web application is launching as Welcome page.
+It is a Javascript and CSS based styles to display an Loading page while your web application is launching as Welcome page.

 ## Demo